sfc-gh-klochen/sfsnowsightextensions/Readme.md

 Contents           : {rows, manualRefresh, context}
 NumRows            : 1
 NumWidgets         : 4
-Worksheets         : {Worksheet: Dashboard 1 Worksheet 1 (3d5CF0nwwcA) in folder Copy of Dashboard 1 (5JjYJohs) in account aws_cas1 is owned by
+Worksheets         : {Worksheet: Dashboard 1 Worksheet 1 (3d5CF0nwwcA) in folder Copy of Dashboard 1 (5JjYJohs) in account account is owned by
                      DODIEVICH (87577248877) with query text:
                      SELECT 'dashboard1', 'worksheet1', 1, Worksheet: ListOfTables (96JGncknkm) in folder Copy of Dashboard 1 (5JjYJohs) in account
-                     aws_cas1 is owned by DODIEVICH (87577248877) with query text:
+                     account is owned by DODIEVICH (87577248877) with query text:
                      SELECT * FROM TABLES;, Worksheet: Dashboard 1 Worksheet 2 (4XQXac29WMp) in folder Copy of Dashboard 1 (5JjYJohs) in account
-                     aws_cas1 is owned by DODIEVICH (87577248877) with query text:
+                     account is owned by DODIEVICH (87577248877) with query text:
                      SELECT 'dashboard1', 'worksheet2', 2, Worksheet: Create Users (4ZnWF0zZFtp) in folder Copy of Dashboard 1 (5JjYJohs) in account
-                     aws_cas1 is owned by DODIEVICH (87577248877) with query text:
+                     account is owned by DODIEVICH (87577248877) with query text:
                      USE ROLE SECURITYADMIN;
                      USE ROLE USERADMIN;